-1. Prepare in advance: Sorority sisters practice recruitment for weeks before recruitment actually begins.
+Sorority sisters practice recruitment for weeks before recruitment actually begins.
 My chapter would practice answering the most common questions asked at sorority recruitment as well as any tough questions we might be asked.
 We would each infuse the answer with our own personality, but it was helpful to have already thought about the questions and answers.

-2. Show don’t just tell: A job interview is essentially a test of your storytelling skills – you have to explain your career and your skills in a way that shows that you are a valuable asset for the employer.
+A job interview is essentially a test of your storytelling skills.
+You have to explain your career and your skills in a way that shows that you are a valuable asset to the employer.
 You don’t want to just say you are a team player or that you are diligent – you want to show it by telling a story about a time that you exhibited those traits (try the C-A-R-s or S-T-A-R-s method next time you have an interview!).
 You are telling a story every single time you explain your career.
 Your elevator pitch is a story.
 Networking is telling a story.
-Even CEO’s of companies use storytelling to pitch their company and motivate employees.
+Even CEOs of companies use storytelling to pitch their company and motivate employees.
 Sorority recruitment taught me the storytelling skills I need to interview and network with confidence.
 During recruitment you are telling a story – you are telling the story of your sorority experience in a way that conveys how special and unique your sisterhood is and what it has to offer the potential new member.
 You don’t want to just say that you love having a house on campus – you want to explain your experience.
-I read an article that explained that, “one way to do this is to use lots of ‘language of the senses,’ or LOTS.
+I read an article that explained that “one way to do this is to use lots of ‘language of the senses,’ or LOTS.
 When telling a story, share with us what you see, smell, feel, taste, and hear.
 When you trigger a sense in someone, you bring them into the story with you.”
-Stories convey emotions, make the listener more engaged, and cause the listener feel more connected to the storyteller.
+Stories convey emotions, make the listener more engaged, and cause the listener to feel more connected to the storyteller.

-3. Do your research (but don’t be a creeper): When I interview people, I always ask what they know about the company.
-I ask this to discern whether or not the candidate prepared for the interview.
+When I interview people, I always ask what they know about the company.
+I ask this to discern whether or not the candidate is prepared for the interview.
 Always go into an interview knowing what the company does, why you want to work there, and the value you can bring them.

 If it makes you more comfortable to know basic details about your interviewer like where he or she went to school by all means Google them or check their LinkedIn profile but DO NOT tell them their life story.
 They know their dog’s name, former places of employment, favorite food, and birthday – don’t tell them because they will most likely be very creeped out by the fact that you could write their biography.
 This hypothetical scenario always reminds me of the Modern Family episode Flip Flop.
-In the episode, the family is trying to sell a house and Haley does research on the potential buyer.
-She researches his social media platforms and learns his dog’s name, his favorite sports team, his birthday, his alma matter, his favorite band, and more.
+In the episode, the family is trying to sell a house and Haley researches the potential buyer.
+She researches his social media platforms and learns his dog’s name, his favorite sports team, his birthday, his alma mater, his favorite band, and more.
 When he gets to the house his favorite band is playing, there is a poster for his favorite sports team, Haley mentions his dog’s name, and someone mentions his birthday.
 He freaks out and doesn’t end up buying the house.
 Let this be a lesson to us all.

-4. Keep calm and carry on: During recruitment things did not always go as planned.
+During recruitment, things did not always go as planned.
 Someone would ask a question that caught a sister off guard, the recruitment rotation would get out of order, or the video wouldn’t play but sisters had to take a deep breath and continue like nothing had gone wrong.
-During interviews you might be asked something that you didn’t expect, or you might say something that didn’t quite come off the way you wanted it to – you need to keep calm and carry on.
+During job interviews, you might be asked something that you didn’t expect, or you might say something that didn’t quite come off the way you wanted it to – you need to keep calm and carry on.

 Good luck!